Fallopian tube anatomy predicts pregnancy and pregnancy outcomes after tubal reversal surgery: Results

 Fig. \ref{fig:virlik} shows that in predicting pregnancy, age and tubal length are by far the most influential properties, followed by anastomosis location.
 Diameter differences and fibrosis play less important roles.

 Fig. \ref{fig:virout} portrays the influential properties for each of the pregnancy outcome categories.
 Tubal length and age are the most influential factors related to the odds of birth and of miscarriage which are correlated inversely.
-Tubal length is also the most influential factor for predicting a possible ectopic pregnancy; the shorter the fallopian tube, the higher the odds of this event.
-The dominant influence of fibrosis in the ongoing pregnancy group is difficult to interpret.
+Tubal length is also the most influential factor for predicting a possible ectopic pregnancy.
+The shorter the fallopian tube, the higher the odds of this event.
+The dominant influence of tubal length in the ongoing pregnancy group requires caution.
 In these cases the actual outcome is unknown and there may be an unknown bias in this class.